 Studio Orange’s writers ended up targeting ending BEASTARS Episode 12 by adapting up through Chapter 48, the middle of Volume 6.

 Note: Minor spoilers for BEASTARS Season 2 contained in the next paragraph.

 The casting announcement for the first season gave us an early hint about where in the manga’s story BEASTARS Season 2 will begin.
 When the manga creator introduces new characters, she chooses the species that best suits the intended story, but she also tries to keep the number of carnivorous or herbivorous species balanced.

 The reason this is a hint is that Volume 8’s plot took on a darker tone due to a certain character, so she introduced a cheerful, comedic character named Pina the goat… and the cast for the first season of the anime didn’t list Pina.

 That means BEASTARS Season 2 is likely to slow down the pacing a bit and adapt Chapters 49 through 98 of Volumes 7 through 11.
 The good news is that such a stopping point would leave plenty of room for creating BEASTARS Season 3, with BEASTARS Season 4 presumably finishing off the entire story.

-The only bad news is that English-only manga readers will have to wait until July 2020 when the English Volume 7 releases before they can start reading ahead of the anime.
+The only bad news is that English-only manga readers had to wait until July 2020 when the English Volume 7 released before they could start reading ahead of the anime.

 BEASTARS Season 2 spoilers (plot summary/synopsis)